-Darlington has a higher than average proportion of children and older people, compared to the North East of England.
+Darlington has a higher than average proportion of children and older people, compared to the North East of

-Income - Darlington residents, on average, are estimated to earn above average for the North East, with a median gross annual earnings calculated to be £27,087.
+Income - Darlington residents, on average, are estimated to earn above average for the North East.
+2021 NOMIS data shows the gross weekly pay for full time workers in Darlington is £584.10 compared to the £546.80 in the North

-Gross disposable Income (GDHI) per head, which takes into account all forms of incomes not just earnings, in Darlington is estimated to be £17,140 per year, which is above the regional average.
+Gross disposable Income (GDHI) per head, which takes into account all forms of incomes not just earnings, in Darlington is estimated to be £17,319 per year, which is above the regional average.